 - Working in cooperation, not competition, to build grassroots power.

-Strategic Media: Climate change links many social and ecological injustice issues.
+Media Programs: Climate change links many social and ecological injustice issues.
 It also offers clear opportunities to expose the intertwined root causes of these issues.
 We strategically use mainstream and alternative media to expose the root causes of social and ecological injustice.
 We amplify the voices of front line communities fighting the impacts of climate change, the fossil fuels industry and land grabs linked to false solutions to climate change such as industrial biofuels.

 History: GJEP was founded in 2003 by Anne Petermann and Orin Langelle, activists with decades of experience in the environmental and social justice movements, on local, national and international fronts.
 They saw the need for a project grounded in an understanding that environmental degradation, war, the destruction of civil rights and liberties, and economic and social injustice were not isolated issues, and needed to be addressed at their common root causes.